 Tourism will continue to play a polarizing part.

-On one hand, it’s a great way to boost the economy.
+On the one hand, it’s a great way to boost the economy.
 Tourism creates jobs and brings in tourist dollars.
-Many businesses rely heavily on visitors for income and that often feeds into other parts of the economy.
-On the other hand, if not managed, it can overload the infrastructure and put pressure on existing resources.
+Many businesses rely heavily on visitors for income, which often feeds into other parts of the economy.
+On the other hand, it can overload the infrastructure and put pressure on existing resources if not managed.
 It creates tension among the locals while diminishing the visitor experience.

 So, how do we balance the scales?
 What does the future of tourism look like?

 I think each destination will have to look closely at their own practices.
 It’s a great opportunity to reset and develop strategies to manage the visitor experience.
 Sustainability, from continuing operations to improved environmental responsibility, will have to be addressed.
 Visitor expectations will also play a role, and destinations will have to respond accordingly.

 We could see a continued shift online/virtual attractions that allow visitors to enjoy the experience without physically being there.
 We might see better coordination of offerings (hotel/tour combos mentioned above) to attract visitors and extend their stays.